 The post Flying for Good: Drones Save People and the Planet appeared first on iQ by Intel.

-The post Intersections of Trust: HMI Use Cases for Automated Vehicles appeared first on IoT@Intel.
+The post Intersections of Trust: HMI Use Cases for Connected Vehicles appeared first on IoT@Intel.

 From trendy outerwear to stereo systems, the latest bike tech helps keep cyclists stylish, happy and safe on the road.
 Let’s face it; cyclists are often gear snobs — and rightly so.
 Safety, visibility and weather-appropriate gear is essential.
 Because cyclists don’t need a lot of equipment, they tend to get the best equipment — whether it’s … Continued